 An HE AP may transmit a Basic Trigger frame, BQRP Trigger frame or BSRP Trigger frame that contains one or more RUs for random access.
 An AP that transmits a Trigger frame that is not a Basic Trigger frame, BQRP Trigger frame or BSRP Trigger frame shall not set the AID12 subfield of any User Info field of the frame to 0 or 2045.

+NOTE — An HE non-AP STA that changes the maximum number of receiving spatial streams to 1 and sets the OFDMA RA Support subfield in the HE MAC Capabilities Information field of the HE Capabilities element to 1 cannot receive a Trigger frame sent with more than one spatial stream.
+As a result, if the Trigger frame indicates eligible RA-RUs for associated non-AP STAs, the HE non-AP STA cannot perform UORA defined in 26.5.5 (UL OFDMA-based random access (UORA)).
+An AP can take this behavior into consideration when sending a Trigger frame indicating eligible RA-RUs for associated non-AP STAs. (#21211)

 (…existing texts ….)